kwheelan/Linear_downscaling/to_run.md

 The bash script to run on the supercomputer is *bashScript/regress_OLS.sh*.
 In the script, you can edit the USER, the filepath for the observations (OBS), the save location (LOCATION), and the lat-lon points for the calculations.
+Make sure that the fifth line of code that starts with "cd" navigates to the filepath where the *regress.py* script is located.

 *pythonScripts/regress.py* is the Python script that runs the actual code.
 It calls on two modules